 The 4 external Lay Trustees are sought through open public advertisement and interview.
 Those with the requisite skills and experience required by the Trustee Board are appointed.
 To ensure proper communication and accountability, the Chair of the Audit Committee also sits on the Trustee Board ex officio as an observer.

-Dr Colin Hunter, Chair of Trustees
+Professor Mike Holmes, Chair of Trustees

 Dr Steve Mowle, Honorary Treasurer (ex officio)